Nanoor Assembly constituency

-Nanoor is an assembly constituency in Birbhum district in the Indian state of West Bengal.
+Nanoor Assembly constituency is an assembly constituency in Birbhum district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 287, Nanoor Assembly constituency (SC) is composed of the following: Nanoor CD Block, and Bahiri Panchshowa, Kankalitala, Kasba, Sarpalehana Albandha, Sian Muluk and Singhee gram panchayats of Bolpur Sriniketan CD Block.

-Nanoor Assembly constituency is part of No. 41 Bolpur (Lok Sabha constituency) (SC).
+Nanoor Assembly constituency is part of No. 41 Bolpur Lok Sabha constituency (SC).